joeycastillo/Sensor-Watch-Documentation/src/wig/README.md

 *Example: a tide prediction app, showing the time of the high tide and its predicted height.*

 Even when you add sensors like a thermometer, light sensor or accelerometer, you should think about how your watch face can answer these kinds of simple questions.
 “How cold was it last night?”
-“What shutter speed should I use for this lighting?”
+“What shutter speed should I use in this lighting?”
 “Was I active enough today?”

 Keeping these prompts simple keeps the focus on the things that Sensor Watch can do well, because: